renovatebot/renovate/docs/usage/configuration-options.md

 ## configMigration

-If enabled, renovate will raise a pull request if config file migration is needed.
+If enabled, Renovate will raise a pull request if config file migration is needed.

 ## configWarningReuseIssue